lhcb/starterkit-lessons/second-analysis-steps/advanced-dirac.md

 {% objectives "Learning Objectives" %}

-* Learn core concepts of the GangaTasks package
+* Learn core concepts of the GangaTasks package.
-* Understand advanced Ganga features for job management
+* Understand advanced Ganga features for job management.
-* Apply these to real analysis issues and define a simple workflow
+* Apply these to real analysis issues and define a simple workflow.

 {% endobjectives %}